LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

    **Notes:**
-      Pass 0.0 to return SPRKStep to the default (adaptive-step) mode.

-      Use of this function is not generally recommended, since it gives no assurance of the validity of the computed solutions.
-It is primarily provided for code-to-code verification testing purposes.

       If both :c:func:`SPRKStepSetFixedStep()` and
       :c:func:`SPRKStepSetStopTime()` are used, then the fixed step size will be used for all steps until the final step preceding the provided stop time